-- "The design and planning of the community of this neighbourhood that give the me the sense of safety and make me feel like home" - "The integrated urban development; design, green, community" - "village like planning from the ground up" - "Walking access to many facilities.
+- "The design and planning of the community of this neighbourhood that give the me the sense of safety and make me feel like home" - "The integrated urban development; design, green, community" - "Walking access to many facilities.
 Well planned community.
 Community feel.
 Public space rather than private space.
-More like European cities & towns." - "Well-planned neighbourhood."
+More like European cities & towns."